 - Will there be contact tracing?

 Providers can refer families to guidance published by the local health departments and the CDC.
-In addition, providers should advise families to think through contingency plans for intermittent daycare and/or school closures, which many people predict may happen if clusters of infections arise locally.
+In addition, providers should advise families to think through contingency plans for intermittent daycare and/or school closures or if their child needs to quarantine due to COVID-19 infection or exposure.

 Returning to School: Educational Concerns

 Primary care pediatricians have been – and will continue to be – on the front lines of care for children who are exposed to COVID-19.
 The pandemic has created a number of ancillary health concerns among the children we care for.
 We’ve compiled some topics to consider as you conduct well child visits.